Samurai-Ebben/Portfolio/README.md

     - during that week I found problems with footsteps sounds, so i optimized and modified the script so it works better on new and old surfaces.
 - Time/project management.
     - e.g., I took two parallel programs (Högskolan i Skövde and Yrgo) at the same time.
 In Addition I lived two hourse away from Yrgo.
-    - With dedicated time managment I gained great grades at Yrgo while also finishing the first and half years of the university.
+    - With dedicated time managment I gained great grades at both programs.
 - Multitasker
 - Problem solver: Finding the problem is half of the solution.